-NanoRacks currently operates the world’s first commercial laboratory in space, serving the education, basic research and commercial research communities.
+NanoRacks operates the world’s first commercial laboratory in space, serving the education, basic research and commercial research communities.

 Our commercial ISS laboratory serves internal payloads at all price points, from basic student opportunities at $15,000 to $100,000 and up for advanced hardware.